euwbah/musescore-xen-tuner/README.md

 - Repeat the action you did that caused the issue.
 - Usually if an error occurs, you should be able to see the error message at the bottom of the log.
 - Copy and paste as much of the debug log as you can, **including the error message** at the bottom.
+- 🔴 If you wish to close the plugin, use the "Quit" button. **Do not use the plugin window's 'X' button or the Plugin Creator's 'Stop' button**, otherwise the shortcuts will stop working when you reopen the plugin.

 ### Accessing plugin debug logs for MuseScore 4